 A Poem about Patience, Cooperation & Optimism to Share with Students- Resilience Learned from Nature

-As this school year is beginning in low spirits, I thought about lessons best learned from nature.
+As this school year is approaching its end with low spirits, I thought about lessons best learned from nature.
 My poem about the parrots seemed to deliver new meanings: about times we need patience; about rising high when dawn comes; and about birds uniting and cooperating for better survival chances.

 This poem gives us a chance to zoom out, seeing that animals can equip themselves with patience when needed.
 The thought comes to mind that as we are protecting ourselves from a pandemic, earth is recovering herself from damage we've done.

 Share this poem with children and youth.
 Trust elementary students to see its light.
 They understand poetry better than we think.
 They sense it.
-I hope this poem helps start school year with resilience and optimism.
+I hope this poem helps build up resilience and optimism.
 These times can be used for growing.
 The time to glow will come.

 Here's the poem: